haveno-dex/haveno-docs/docs/the-project/payment_methods/US_Postal_Money_Order.md

 - Consider using an online name generator (search "random name generator" on your favorite search engine) for a more bias-free suggestion for the sender's name.
 - For the sender's address, you may want to be more careful, because if your envelope is returned, you'll want to be able to retrieve it.
 - Option 1: Use an actual fake address (search internet for "random address generator").
 If your envelope is returned for any reason, you'll probably lose it for good.
 - Option 2: Use another address.
-That of a neighbor, a friend, or a nearby building (e.g., apartment leasing office, local mom-and-pop shop, etc).
+That of a neighbor, a friend, or a nearby building (e.g.: apartment leasing office, local mom-and-pop shop, etc).
 This way, you'll have a higher chance of retrieving a returned envelope, but you'll reveal a bit of information about your location.
 - If selling, name and address must be correct (address must be correct in order to receive the envelope, and name must match photo ID to cash it).
 - To maximize privacy, consider setting up 2 separate payment accounts: one with fake information for buying Monero and one with real information for selling Monero.

 Again, please note that incorrect information in Haveno payment accounts is generally against Haveno trade protocol.
 Buying Monero with USPMO is a rare exception.

+!!!
+Note
-**Note:** Trading using US Postal Money Orders (USPMO) on Haveno requires that you understand the following:
+    Trading using US Postal Money Orders (USPMO) on Haveno requires that you understand the following:

 - XMR buyers must write the XMR Seller’s name in both the Payer and the Payee’s fields & take a high-resolution photo of the USPMO and envelope with proof of tracking before sending.
 - XMR buyers must send the USPMO to the XMR seller with Delivery Confirmation.